jharlanr/sat-tile-stack/README.md

 Planetary Computer and `stackstac`, with optional co-registration of auxiliary raster/vector/scalar layers onto each stack, an in-browser labeling GUI, and a CF-1.8 validator.
-Originally developed for the supraglacial-lake drainage benchmark accompanying Rines et al. (ESSD, in review).
+Originally developed for the supraglacial-lake drainage benchmark accompanying Rines et al. (ESSD, submitted).

 ![pipeline](docs/fig2_datapipeline.png)